-How are interest rates on commercial and high-value property loans commonly set (with reference to common benchmark interest rates (eg, SOFR, Ameribor), central bank rates, etc)?
+How are interest rates on commercial and high-value property loans commonly set?
 What rate of interest is legally impermissible in your jurisdiction and what are the consequences if a loan exceeds the legally permissible rate?

 Property loans can be contracted with a variable, fixed or mixed interest rate.